AidanFray/ROP_Emporium/0x04_badchars/32-bit/README.md

 >
 ```

-So, in this case we cannot just place `/bin/sh` into memory and call it as the characters will be muddled.
+So, in this case, we cannot just place `/bin/sh` into memory and call it as the characters will be muddled.

 Note: `ropper` has a mode to return gadgets that do not contain the specified bad characters: